raphCode/master-thesis-muzero/related_work.typ

 These arise when reusing old !g !trajs for training:
 A !traj created using an earlier !p can be considered outdated in comparison with the current state of the !nets.
-In other words, the !nets already know how to choose better !as, so the information of the old !g !traj is of limited use in training.
+In other words, the !nets already know how to choose better !as, so the !i of the old !g !traj is of limited use in training.

 The original !mz paper already presented the Reanalyze variant which re-runs the !mcts on old !trajs with the newest !net parameters to provide more accurate !preds of the !p